 - 4 portobello mushrooms scrubbed clean

 - 4 whole grain buns

-- Stir in the tomato paste and stir until fragrant, then add in the worchestershire, tomato sauce, red wine vinegar and maple syrup.
+- Stir in the tomato paste and stir until fragrant, then add in the HP sauce, tomato sauce, red wine vinegar and maple syrup.
 Reduce the heat to low and simmer for about 5-7 minutes.
-Right before serving, stir in the Yves Veggie Cuisine Original Ground Round and season with salt and pepper, to taste.
+Right before serving, stir in the veggie meat and season with salt and pepper, to taste.

 - Meanwhile, preheat the broiler.
 Brush the mushroom caps with olive oil and season with salt and pepper on both sides.
 Place the caps on a baking tray and broil until it soft, about 5-7 minutes, turning once half way through.

 - When ready to serve, place the mushroom cap top side down on the bottom bun.
 Fill the cavity with lots of the sloppy joe mix then finish with the top bun.
 Enjoy!

 Did you enjoy these vegan sloppy joes?
 Let me know your thoughts down in the comments below!

 Abbey Sharp is a Registered Dietitian (RD), regulated by the Ontario College of Dietitians.
 She is a mom, YouTuber, Blogger, award winning cookbook author, media coach specializing in food and nutrition influencers, and a frequent contributor to national publications like Healthline and on national broadcast TV shows.